HerbCaudill/herbcaudill.com/content/posts/20230101-establishing-trust-in-a-world-without-servers.md

 </aside>

 To make this more concrete, let's imagine we're making an app that manages projects and tasks for a team, like Trello or Asana.
-But instead of relying on a server to store the application data, each person on the team has a complete replica of the data on their own computer (and on any other devices they use, like their phones); and everyone's replicas are magically kept in sync with each other.
+But this is going to be a [local-first app](http://inkandswitch.com/local-first.html), so we won't have a central server that stores our application data.
+Instead, each person on the team has a complete replica of the data on their own computer (and on any other devices they use, like their phones); and everyone's replicas are magically kept in sync with each other.

 👩🏾 Alice will be our hypothetical superuser: She'll set her team up with our app, and invite her team members to collaborate: 👨🏻‍🦲 Bob, 👳🏽‍♂️ Charlie, and 👴🏼 Dwight.

 Let's list some of the questions that we might have at this stage:

-1. **Permissions management** <br>**Q:** Without a server to keep track of group membership and permissions, how can Alice add and remove team members, and limit what they can and can't do?
+1. **Permissions management**
+   **Q:** Without a server to keep track of group membership and permissions, how can Alice add and remove team members, and limit what they can and can't do?
 Where does that information even live?